jagdevsinghdosanjh/Stock-Updates/README.md

-# 📈 Multi-Company Stock Data Viewer
+# 📈 Stock Data Viewer - Select Company of your choice

 This Streamlit app allows users to view historical stock data for multiple companies using the Polygon.io API.
 It displays daily price trends, trading volume, and other key metrics in an interactive format.